tldr-pages/tldr/pages/common/chmod.md

 # chmod

-> Change the access permissions of a file or directory.
+> Change file/directory access permissions.
 > More information: <https://www.gnu.org/software/coreutils/chmod>.

 - Give the [u]ser who owns a file the right to e[x]ecute it: